 In Spanish, carne picada means “minced beef.”
 This is not to be confused with “carne molida,” which means ground beef.
 Most carne picada recipes you’ll see call for ground beef, but we’re sticking to the traditional on this one.

-In our carne picada recipe, we chop beef chuck into 1/4-inch cubes before we cook it.
+In our carne picada recipe, we chop beef chuck into 1/4-inch cubes before cooking it.
 Cutting the beef into cubes like this makes for a much better texture than using ground beef.
-You’re welcome to use the same recipe to make carne molida if you like.
-Just change out the cubed beef chuck for ground beef.

-To make it more efficient, start by roasting the poblano peppers under your broiler.
-Get them completely black on all sides, then put them in a heat resistant bowl and cover with plastic wrap to cool while you do the rest of your prep work (this helps to loosen the skins).
+Before chopping your ingredients, roast the poblano peppers under your broiler or over a gas flame.
+Get them completely black on all sides, then put them in a heat-resistant bowl and cover with plastic wrap to cool while you do the rest of your prep work (this helps to loosen the skins).

-Finally, peel the skins off the poblano peppers, remove the seed pods, then chop them into a 1/4-inch dice.
+Next, peel the skins off the poblano peppers, remove the seed pods and stems, then chop them into a 1/4-inch dice.

 Mise en place is one of the keys to being a great cook.
 It keeps you from running around the kitchen like a chicken with its head cut off while everything burns.
 Being able to relax while you cook also makes it a far more pleasant experience.

 - Refried black beans